-I am describing the final lens, that I have got after my bumpy ride with Nikkor 18-55mm f3.5-5.6 and other kit lenses.
+I am describing the final lens, that I got after my bumpy ride with Nikkor 18-55mm f3.5-5.6 and other kit lenses.
 I bought it in January and I am very happy with it.

 The Sigma 18-35mm f1.8 Art is not a kit lens, although can be used on a day-to-day basis.
 The lens is quite heavy (810 g).
 Initially, I was going to have 2 sigma lenses: Sigma 17-70 f2.8 – 4.5 Macro as a kit lens and Sigma 18-35mm for occasional night photography and stargazing.
 I conceived that Sigma 17-70 f2.8-4.0 is fine, but frankly speaking, this lens can be replaced by Sigma 18-35mm for someone, who already has a zoom range from 55mm (in Nikkor 55-300mm f3.5 – 5.6) and a quite good macro is not highly demanded.
-I decided to own only one from these two: Sigma 18-35mm, at least from the time being.
+I decided to own only one of these two: Sigma 18-35mm, at least for the time being.
 I bought this lens brand new to avoid the next disappointments, that I experienced with previous orders.

 Construction & Design & Performance

 The construction of the lens is very solid and much better than the standard kit lens.
 This is the first zoom lens in history with a constant f/1.8 aperture.
 The lens has a plastic shell with a mixture of metallic parts.
 The optical elements have been made with high-grade glass.
-One downside in the lens construction is the lack of the rubber gasket on the mount to prevent dust and other debris from getting into the camera.
+One downside of the lens construction is the lack of a rubber gasket on the mount to prevent dust and other debris from getting into the camera.
 The handling with the lens is comfortable as long as you are comfortable with a reverse rotation on the focus ring.
 A very important thing is, that both zoom and sharpness are marked (Pic.
 2).
-This is very useful during the low light conditions and stargazing, when you must use the manual focus.
+This is very useful during low light conditions and stargazing when you must use the manual focus.

 Next to the autofocus, the manual focus is available at any time by rotating the focus ring (Pic.
 9).
 A clear distance scale runs from the closest focusing distance of 28 cm to infinity.
 Focus also follows fast action well.

 The sharpness at maximum aperture is already very high.
-This feature differs from the Sigma 18-35mm f/1.8 from other bright lenses, which at maximum aperture are usually fuzzier.
-Comparing to different lenses pretty awesome is also a corner sharpness, however the corners are weaker than the center at all apertures.
-Having a D5300 DSLR camera I am not a perfect person to describe the autofocus and sharpness features in Sigma 18-35mm f/1.8, because of incompatibilities between this lens and Nikon D5300 camera.
+This feature differs from Sigma 18-35mm f/1.8 from other bright lenses, which at maximum aperture are usually fuzzier.
+Compared to different lenses pretty awesome is also a corner sharpness, however, the corners are weaker than the center at all apertures.
+Having a D5300 DSLR camera I am not a perfect person to describe the autofocus and sharpness features in Sigma 18-35mm f/1.8, because of incompatibilities between this lens and the Nikon D5300 camera.
 The lens may not autofocus correctly in live-view mode and also the Optical Stabilization may not work correctly.
 I need also to avoid some dynamics in autofocus settings.
 Returning to Sigma 18-35mm f/1.8 sharpness, in general, I would like to say, that the biggest sharp image is 18mm.
 For a picture with 35mm, the sharpness level is the weakest, but the difference is not huge.

-The combination of sharpness of the subject and the background blur is sensationally good.
+The combination of the sharpness of the subject and the background blur is sensationally good.
 In my opinion, bokeh delivers a very good background blur.
 This bokeh feature is great for eye-catching portraits and close-up photography.

 The level of distortion in Sigma 18-35mm f/1.8 is moderate.
 It ranges from light-barrel-shaped at the focal length of 18mm to light pincushion-shaped at the focal length of 35mm.
-It means, that at 18mm image magnification will decrease with distance from the optical axis unlike to 24mm and more, where the effect will be the opposite.
-This behaviour is characteristic of a zoom lens with this focal length range.
+It means, that at 18mm image magnification will decrease with distance from the optical axis unlike at 24mm and more, where the effect will be the opposite.
+This behavior is characteristic of a zoom lens with this focal length range.
 The most optimal focal length to make e.g panoramas is about 22mm.

 The Sigma 18-35mm f/1.8 DC HSM is not claimed to be a macro lens, but it delivers good performance nonetheless.
 With a minimum focusing distance of 28 cm and a maximum magnification ratio of 1:4.3, we can do a really detailed close-up shot.